Click the "Select File" button above, and choose your GEDCOM file.

 Convert a file to GEDCOM

-To convert other file formats to the GEDCOM file type, you need a specific desktop software for Data file types.
+To convert other file formats to the "Genealogy Data File" file type, you need software like Gramps or a similar tool.

 About GEDCOM files